Pesto Gnocchi

 For the Pesto:

-• Add the basil, garlic, nutritional yeast, olive oil, pine nuts, and salt to a food processor.
+• Add the basil, pine nuts, olive oil, garlic, nutritional yeast, lemon juice, salt, and black pepper to a food processor.
 Pulse until smooth.
 Taste and season with more salt if needed.

-• Add a tablespoon or two of water to thin out the consistency if desired.
+• Add a few tablespoons of water as needed to thin out the consistency and pulse again.

 • Keep leftovers stored in a jar or airtight container in the refrigerator for up to 1 week.